-Management Action (X in a ompliand applicabl e box) Observations / Findings / Comments Yes No N/A 7.1 Planning and design of infrastructure corridors and resources supply (borrow/gravel pits) will be such to avoid mapped habitat for Threatened and other conservation significant fauna where practicable X Any clearing of native vegetation at TGM must be first approved through internal procedures in order to minimise disturbance as much as practicable which include: • Ground Disturbance Permit (GDP) • TGM Environment and Heritage Inspection (EIN) During the GDP assessment process, a desktop assessment is undertaken to determine if there will be any impacts to Threatened Flora or Fauna and whether the proposed disturbance can be relocated to avoid these values.
+Management Action Compliance (X in applicable box) Observations / Findings / Comments Yes No N/A 7.1 Planning and design of infrastructure corridors and resources supply (borrow/gravel pits) will be such to avoid mapped habitat for Threatened and other conservation significant fauna where practicable Х Any clearing of native vegetation at TGM must be first approved through internal procedures in order to minimise disturbance as much as practicable which include: Ground Disturbance Permit (GDP) TGM Environment and Heritage Inspection (EIN) During the GDP assessment process, a desktop assessment is undertaken to determine if there will be any impacts to Threatened Flora or Fauna and whether the proposed disturbance can be relocated to avoid these values.
 An EIN (pre-clearing physical inspection) is undertaken to check the proposed clearing envelope for other environmental or heritage values which have not been detected previously.
-7.2 To minimise vehicle movements, establish a charter flight for Kalgoorlie based employees and contractors to access site. Х Charter flights are established on a daily basis, Monday to Friday, from Perth and Kalgoorlie which can be utilised by any employee or contractor traveling to and from TGM.
+7.2 To minimise vehicle movements, establish a charter flight for Kalgoorlie based employees and contractors to access site.
+Charter flights are established on a daily basis, Monday to Friday, from Perth and Kalgoorlie which can be utilised by any employee or contractor traveling to and from TGM.
 7.3 Speed limits to be implemented and enforced along all roads. Х Speed limits on site do not exceed 60 km/h.
 Access Road permits speed up to 80 km/h.
 All employees are required to drive to the conditions.
-Random speed checks are conducted on site via tracking systems linked to vehicle 2-way radio's.
+Random speed checks are conducted on site via tracking systems linked to vehicle 2-way radios.
 7.4 Any fauna killed on roads encouraged to be reported to environmental personnel for recording.
-X Incidents are recorded through use of the Event Management System INX InControl.
+X Incidents are recorded through use of the Event Management System ISIMS.
 This represents the primary reporting tool used at TGM for all events regardless of whether they become externally reportable or remain internal incidents.
-7.5 Incidents involving Threatened flora and fauna species will be reported to DWER, DAWE and DBCA as soon as practicable but no later than 5 pm of the next usual working day of TGM becoming aware of the event. x Incidents are recorded through use of the Event Management System INX InControl.
+Contractors, such as MacMahon use INX InControl, however, are encouraged to transfer any environmental incidents over to ISIMS.
+7.5 Incidents involving Threatened flora and fauna species will be reported to DWER, DAWE and DBCA as soon as practicable but no later than 5 pm of the next usual working day of TGM becoming aware of the event.
+X Incidents are recorded through use of the Event Management System ISIMS.
 This represents the primary reporting tool used at TGM for all events regardless of whether they become externally reportable or remain internal incidents.
-No reportable events have occurred during the reporting period.
-7.6 Incidents involving other conservation significant species (i.e., priority species) will be reported to DBCA as soon as practicable but no later than 5 pm of the next usual working day of first becoming aware of the event х Incidents are recorded through use of the Event Management System INX InControl.
+No reportable events have occurred during the reporting period relating to Threatened flora and fauna species.
+7.6 Incidents involving other conservation significant species (i.e., priority species) will be reported to DBCA as soon as practicable but no later than 5 pm of the next usual working day of first becoming aware of the event X Incidents are recorded through use of the Event Management System ISIMS.
 This represents the primary reporting tool used at TGM for all events regardless of whether they become externally reportable or remain internal incidents.
-No reportable events have occurred during the reporting period.
-1 6 0 0 6 1 6 100 % , T
+No reportable events have occurred during the reporting period relating to Threatened flora and fauna species.